 By Nomvelo Siziba

-The matter was reported to the police leading to Masuku’s arrest.
+The girl reported the matter to the police leading to Tshuma’s arrest.
 The Chronicle